-- Carnival Glass is a beautiful, iridescent, pressed glass that was given away as prizes at carnivals.
-It must be iridescent to be true Carnival Glass.
+- Carnival glass - Carnival glass is a beautiful, iridescent, pressed glass that was given away as prizes at carnivals.
+It must be iridescent to be true antique Carnival glass.

-- Depression Glass is the term used for glass plates and other items that were often given away as promotional gifts or sold very cheaply during the depression.
+- Depression glass - Depression glass is the term used for glass plates and other items that were often given away as promotional gifts or sold very cheaply during the Depression.

-- Early American Pressed Glass, also known as EAPG is a heavy glass that has been pressed into a mold.
+- Pressed glass - Early American pressed glass, also known as EAPG, is a heavy glass that has been pressed into a mold.
 It was produced from about 1850 to 1910.

-- Vaseline Glass, also known as Uranium Glass, is a yellowish green color and glows under a black light.
+- Vaseline glass - Vaseline glass, also known as Uranium glass, is a yellowish green color and glows under a black light.
 This is due to a small amount of radiation emitted by the glass.

 There are also collectors of fine china.
 These people have hearts that beat a little faster when they see a certain Royal Doulton pattern or Victorian china from Bavaria.